 Martlesham has a long history, and there have been numerous finds of Roman coins and pottery locally.
 The village was the site of a great deal of activity during the two World Wars, when nearby fields were turned into an aerodrome.

 Martlesham has state primary school provision, and a limited range of everyday retailers.
 The nearest railway station is at Woodbridge.
-Three bedroom houses start at a little under £300,000, but as the cheapest style of property is infrequently available, it's best to budget a minimum of £380,000 when shopping for a home in Martlesham.
+Three bedroom houses start at a little under £250,000, but as cheap, terraced properties are rarely available, it's best to budget a minimum of £315,000 when shopping for a home in Martlesham.

 The large Royal Air Force base, RAF Mildenhall is located north of the town that bears its name.
 This is used by the United States Air Force, as the headquarters of its 100th Air Refueling Wing and 352nd Special Operations Group, and its presence has undoubtedly been important to Mildenhall's growth and development.
 Approximately 18% of the local residents were born in the USA.